Relocating to Caribbean Curacao or Bonaire

 Curacao is a Dutch island in the Caribbean that gained the status of an autonomous country (since October 10th, 2010) within the Kingdom of the Netherlands.
 With an average temperature of 27,8 C, lots of sunshine, and little rain, Curacao has a tropical climate.
 The population counts over 150,000 people from about 100 nationalities.
 Dutch, English and Papiamento are official languages, but also Spanish is commonly used.
 The BES-islands (Bonaire, Sint Eustatius, and Saba) obtained the status of so-called 'special municipalities' within the Kingdom of the Netherlands.

 US citizens have ‘easy access’ to Curacao and Bonaire

 You may not be familiar with the advantage, but as a US citizen, the execution of your plan for relocating to the Caribbean islands is easier than you might think.

 Immigration implies handling specific document requirements, applying for permits, taking out insurances and making investments.
 Different conditions apply to citizens from various countries.

-Because Curacao once belonged to The Netherlands and the BES-islands still are Dutch public bodies, Dutch, as well as American citizens, only require a declaration of law and will be granted admission for indefinite time after the requirements are met.
-A citizen from another country will generally only receive a residence permit for one year if the requirements are met.
+Because Curacao once belonged to The Netherlands and the BES-islands still are Dutch public bodies, the Dutch, as well as American citizens, only require a declaration of law.
+They will be granted indefinite admission after the requirements are met.
+A citizen from any other country will generally only receive a residence permit for one year if the requirements are met.
 For USA residents, even Canada is a more difficult country to apply for immigration.